The poset of bipartitions: Discrete Morse matching via chain enumeration

-In this paper we will adapt a method developed by Babson and Hersh~\cite{Babson-Hersh}, designed to find the homotopy type of the {\em order complex} $\triangle(P\setminus \{\widehat{0},\widehat{1}\})$ of a graded partially ordered set $P$ with minimum element $\widehat{0}$ and maximum element $\widehat{1}$.
+In this paper we will use a method developed by Babson and Hersh~\cite{Babson-Hersh}, in the extended form of Hersh and Welker \cite{Hersh-Welker} (which incorporates a correction to \cite{Babson-Hersh} pointed out in \cite{Hersh-opt,SaVaAA}).
+This method is designed to find the homotopy type of the {\em order complex} $\triangle(P\setminus \{\widehat{0},\widehat{1}\})$ of a graded partially ordered set $P$ with minimum element $\widehat{0}$ and maximum element $\widehat{1}$.
 Recall that the order complex of a partially ordered set $Q$ is the simplicial complex whose vertices are the elements of $Q$ and whose faces are the chains of $Q$.
-Babson and Hersh~\cite{Babson-Hersh} find a Morse matching on the Hasse diagram of the poset of faces of $\triangle(P\setminus \{\widehat{0},\widehat{1}\})$, the order relation being defined by inclusion, by fixing an enumeration of the maximal chains of $P$, which they call {\em poset lexicographic order}, defined as follows. \begin{definition} A poset lexicographic order of a graded poset $P$ is a total ordering $c_1,\ldots, c_N$ of its maximal chains with the following property: assume that for some $i<j$ two maximal chains $c_i$ and $c_j$ contain the same elements $x_1,\ldots,x_k$ at ranks $1, 2,\ldots, k$, but at rank $k+1$ the element $x_{k+1}'\in c_i$ is different from the element $x_{k+1}''\in c_j$.
-Then any maximal chain containing $\{x_1,\ldots,x_k,x_{k+1}'\}$ comes before any maximal chain containing $\{x_1,\ldots,x_k,x_{k+1}''\}$ in the total ordering. \end{definition} The above definition is an exact rephrasing of~\cite[Def.~1.2]{Babson-Hersh} and, in this form, it is easily seen to be equivalent to the definition of a {\em chain-edge labelling with the first atom property}, as defined by Billera and Hetyei~\cite[Def.~9]{Billera-Hetyei-planar}.
-Every graded poset has a poset lexicographic order: we may draw the Hasse diagram of the poset in the plane and enumerate its maximal chains in such a way that, for any pair of maximal chains $c'$ and $c''$ which contain the same elements at ranks $1,2,\ldots, k$ but have different elements at rank $k+1$, the chain $c'$ comes before the chain $c''$ in the enumeration if the element of $c'$ at rank $k+1$ is to the left of the element of $c''$ at rank $k+1$.
-Such an enumeration of maximal chains was considered in~\cite{Billera-Hetyei-flag}.
-The enumeration of maximal chains induced by a $CL$-labelling, as defined by Bj\"orner and Wachs~\cite{Bjorner-Wachs1}, is also a poset lexicographic order.
-The key property of a poset lexicographic order that is used in all proofs of Babson and Hersh in~\cite{Babson-Hersh} (and also suffices to prove the linear inequalities shown in~\cite{Billera-Hetyei-flag} and~\cite{Billera-Hetyei-planar}) is that the enumeration of maximal chains considered {\em grows by creating skipped intervals}, a notion (implicitly) introduced in \cite[Remark~2.1]{Babson-Hersh}).
-It is not difficult to see that this notion is equivalent to the following.
+Babson and Hersh~\cite{Babson-Hersh} find a Morse matching on the Hasse diagram of the poset of faces of $\triangle(P\setminus \{\widehat{0},\widehat{1}\})$, the order relation being defined by inclusion, by fixing an enumeration of the maximal chains of $P$, which they call {\em poset lexicographic order}.
+It was observed by Hersh and Welker~\cite[Theorem~3.1]{Hersh-Welker} that the key property of a poset lexicographic order that is used in all proofs of Babson and Hersh in~\cite{Babson-Hersh} is that the enumeration of maximal chains considered {\em grows by creating skipped intervals} (which is implicit in \cite[Remark~2.1]{Babson-Hersh}).
+They call this property the {\em crossing condition}, originally introduced by Hersh~\cite{Hersh-lexbal}.
+The following definition is easily seen to be equivalent to this crossing condition.